-For nature lovers, it’s a great place for exploring with your family on foot, by cycling or using the boats on the lakes.
+For nature lovers, it’s a wonderful location to explore with your family on foot, by bicycle, or by boat on the lakes.

 To get to the wood you can easily find the entrance to the park which is marked by the unmissable Golden Gate.
 The nearest metro station is also known as the Golden Gate and is not far from the actual gate.